StatisticalReinforcementLearningLab/SARAv2/src/app/survey/README.md

 ## Key features of the survey module
-- The survey module contains a survey generator which takes a JSON formatted questionaire and generate a survey.
+- The survey module contains a survey generator which takes a JSON formatted questionaire and generates a survey.
 Typically, a domain scientist decides what questions they want to ask.
 - It is easy to create your own survey as a component/form by only specifying a link to the JSON survey.